GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

     - Create a new string concatenating `authUsername`, the colon (:) character, and `authPassword` in that exact order

     - Obtain the underlying array of bytes for the string created.
-Use `UTF-8` if you need to supply code to transform the string to bytes
+Assume the string is `UTF-8` encoded

     - Create a base64-encoded string representation of the array of bytes (most programming languages feature this functionality out of the box)

     - Create a new string concatenating the word "Basic" (do not include quotes), a space, and the string created in previous step.
 This is the resulting string of encoded credentials

-- Submit an HTTPS POST to the token endpoint using the following data:
+- Submit a POST to the token endpoint using the following:

     - **Authorization** header.
 Use the encoded credentials as the value